DJ Cleo

 DJ Cleo has enjoyed a long and fruitful career in the South African music industry, he produced successful singles and albums for various artists before going on to produce and release his debut album "Es'khaleni" in 2004.
 His 2012 Single "Facebook" earned him three awards at 18th SAMA.
 His eleventh album Eskhaleni 11 (2019), which include single "Yile Gqom" and Yile Piano, Vol. 1 (2019).

 Life and career

 Early life

 Tlou Cleopas Monyepao was born in Vosloorus, Gauteng, South Africa.
-Monyepao attended Spring Boys High School.
+Monyepao attended Springs Boys High School.

+With help of Hilde Buhr he developed his creativity reconnection so he started making music.

 Career

 He began his career as a producer of the Unrestricted Breakfast Show hosted by DJ Fresh on YFM.
 Cleo found himself enjoying producing for radio and soon started exploring producing music for himself and others.

-His debut recording was "Will of Steel", which featured on DJ Glen Lewis/DJ Fresh's "Gatecrasher double CD compilation.
+His debut recording was "Will of Steel", which featured on DJ Glen Lewis/DJ Fresh's Gatecrasher double CD compilation.